oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

 > **Note:** As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
 Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/renagranat/microservices-datadriven**.

 ## Task 1: Configure Jenkins Pipeline

 1. A service account is needed to allow Jenkins to update the grabdish kubernetes cluster.
-To create a service account, connect to cloud shell and execute the following command:
+To create a service account, connect to cloud shell and execute the following command.

      ```
      <copy>
      kubectl apply -f $DCMS_CICD_SETUP_DIR/kubernetes/service-account.yaml
      </copy>
      ```
     - Kubernetes will create a secret token bound to the service account.
 Using below command retrieve the secret:

      ```
      <copy>